HoiDam/Markdown_OSCP/Learning Modules/7-Vuln-Scanning.md

 ### Nmap juicy info
-1. basic realm will show what product is running on the server
+1. basic realm will show what product is running on the server to do authenication